Applied Economics Research Course

 It is not mandatory, but we recommend you to submit your thesis to the Students Theses Archive.

-U.S.E. has acquired subscriptions to Wharton Research Data Services (WRDS), Compustat, Bank Focus, and Eikon.
-Compustat covers financial information and executive compensation data for publicly listed companies in the United States.
+U.S.E. has acquired subscriptions to Wharton Research Data Services (WRDS), Refinitiv Eikon, and Factset.
 WRDS provides access to Compustat and other free databases using a Web interface, SAS, Matlab, Python and R. Furthermore, WRDS offers a cloud environment with a SAS 9.4 installation.
 See https://uufinancedata.wordpress.com/ for more information and manuals.

-On 11 December 2018 an information session was held on The Applied Economics Research Course.
-The next sessions will be in September (P2) and December 2019 (P4).
+In December 2022 an information session was held on The Applied Economics Research Course.
+The next sessions will be in September (P2) and December 2023 (P4).

 Under certain circumstances it is possible for students to do an external research as part of the Applied Economics Research Course.
 Always contact the course coordinator of this course first, to discuss the possibilities.
 For the specific criteria, please check the Course Catalogue.